Read below for Anandra’s straightforward advice on getting to Parmarth Niketan Ashram for the 200-hour RYT Course: The Heart of Sound.

 RESERVING A TRUSTED TAXI

-If you need a taxi from the airport (either Delhi or Dehra Dun) or train station, please inform us.
+If you need a taxi from the airport (either Delhi or Dehra Dun) or train station, please read carefully below.
 We will put you in touch directly with an ashram travel agent Anandra works with extensively named Ashu Mishra.
 He is another travel agent that works with ashram clients, and after the introductions on our end, he will be in touch with you directly about the details of your pickup (Driver name, phone number, and taxi license plate #).

 How it works: